 Is allergic to latex, tape, or any medicines

 Has had any recent illnesses, such as a chest cold or bronchitis

 Help your child do the following to prepare:

-Stop any medications as directed by the health care provider.
+Stop any medicines as directed by the healthcare provider.

 Avoid caffeinated beverages, such as soda with caffeine, the day of the tests.